mdn/content/README.md

 ### Adding images

 Adding an image to a document is easy as well.
-All you need to do is add your image file within the document's folder, and then simply reference the image from within the document's `index.html` file using an `<img>` element.
+All you need to do is add your image file within the document's folder, and then reference the image from within the document's `index.html` file using an `<img>` element.
 It's as easy as that.
 Let's walk through an example: